charliedevelopment/vagrant-craft-environment/README.md

 ### SSH

 To quickly SSH into the box, for example to run various Composer commands, run `vagrant ssh`.
-At this point it's like any other remote linux machine.
+At this point it's like any other remote environment.

 Alternatively, if you want to use a custom SSH client (or for SSH tunneling required below), you will need to use the VM's configured private key, usually located in the Vagrant environment under `./.vagrant/machines/default/virtualbox/private_key`.
 Using `vagrant` as the username, and `192.168.33.10` as the address, you can then SSH in to the vagrant machine.
 For example: